braunm/sparseMVN/README.md

 # Learn more

-A more detailed vignette explains the theory behind the package, and shows evidence of scalability.
+A more detailed `vignette("sparseMVN2")` explains the theory behind the package, and shows evidence of scalability.